-Biodiversity conservation in the US is getting revamped as federal agencies in the United States are accelerating their conservation commitments and drawing billions of private-sector dollars – largely because President Barack Obama is streamlining mitigation policies.
-The Fish and Wildlife Service released a revised umbrella policy earlier this month.
+Biodiversity conservation in the United States is getting revamped as federal agencies are accelerating their conservation commitments and drawing billions of private-sector dollars – largely because President Barack Obama is streamlining mitigation policies.
+The Fish and Wildlife Service, for instance, released a revised umbrella policy earlier this month.

 25 March 2016 | Late last year, just before he thwarted the Keystone XL oil pipeline, US President Barack Obama directed the five federal agencies responsible for land management to follow the mitigation hierarchy when designing biodiversity protection policies.

 The presidential memorandum drew substantial attention, not necessarily because of its inclusion of the mitigation hierarchy, but for its ultimate objective of scaling up private investments for natural resource conservation.
 The Obama administration intends to streamline policies among federal agencies, aiming to create the right atmosphere for private investment.

 It might be working.
 This month, 11 organizations – some public, though mostly private – committed over $2 billion to water, wildlife and land investments.
 It’s a commitment that the White House quickly labeled one of the biggest non-federal investments in conservation ever, and that mitigation banker George Kelly attributed to the positive policy signals.

 “Policy consistency and clarity across the board really ratchets up the opportunity for large-scale private investment in conservation,” says Kelly, who is Chief Markets Officer of Resource Environmental Solutions (RES), a Texas-based restoration company and one of the 11 entities pledging millions towards conservation activities.